savelee/leeboonstra.com/source/_posts/actions-on-google-for-google-cloud-functions.md

 ---
-title: Actions on Google for Google Cloud Functions
+title: Actions on Google with Google Cloud Functions
 description: Learn how to invoke the Google Assistant with Cloud Functions
 categories:
   - Bots